techidock/open-source/channel_area/README.md

 ```

 Then open your browser at [http://localhost:5000](http://localhost:5000).
-Use the form to pick a shape and adjust dimensions either by typing or by
+Use the form to pick a shape and adjust dimensions.
+Each shape comes with a
-dragging on the canvas.
-Shapes are anchored to the bottom of the canvas so they
-maintain a fixed reference line.
-Select **Polygon** to add points by clicking on
+default size when selected and is rendered as a polygon on a grid.
+The canvas
+shows grid lines with **x** and **y** axes for reference.
+Select **Polygon** to
+set a number of points (minimum three) and click to place each vertex; the
-the canvas; you can clear the shape using the *Clear Polygon* button.
+coordinates are listed below the canvas.
+You can clear the shape using the
+*Clear Polygon* button.
 The area updates automatically as you change the shape.